Stock Analysis on Net

 3 Click competitor name to see calculations.

-The financial data reveals notable trends in economic profit, net sales, and economic profit margin over the five-year period.
+The financial data reveals significant fluctuations in economic profit, net sales, and economic profit margin over the analyzed period.
+The trends indicate variations in operational efficiency and profitability, with notable developments in the most recent year.

 Economic Profit